phunkyg/ReaControl24/README.md

 ## Getting Started

 Copy the files to your system in a reasonable spot (your REAPER Scripts directory for example) where you will be able to run the python programs and log files can be created.

+Create the 'log' folder inside the same folder as the scripts and ensure it can be written to.
+(Note: See the DEV_TempFiles branch currently being tested for an alternative that uses TEMP folders)

 For a quick start, if your DAW and Control24 are on the same LAN, and you intend to run this middleware on your DAW PC:

 Copy the provided Reaper.OSC file into the correct directory on your system for such files.
 You will find a convenient button in the reaper dialogs to find this for you when configuring the csurf plugin.